-Copy all code into a directory. (use WinZip (or similar) to expand axis2000.zip
+Copy all code into a directory. (use WinZip (or similar) to expand axis2000.zip using folder names into your source directory). -

-I STRONGLY RECOMMEND using the folder name c:\aXis2000\ on Windows systems, and users\aXis2000 on MacOS systems as the main directory / folder.
+I STRONGLY RECOMMEND using c:\aXis2000\ on Windows systems, and users\aXis2000 on MacOS systems as the main directory / folder.